 Mark still plays non-league football, although his box to box days are long behind him.

-Rebecca Gentle - Member Services Executive
+Rebecca Gentle - Head of Member Services & Women's Football

 Rebecca joined the LMA in July 2016 as Member Services Executive.

 After graduating from Loughborough University with a Sport Management degree, Rebecca spent 5 years working in the travel industry with TUI Travel, organising worldwide sports trips for amateur clubs and schools.